 The ultimate guide to Ghost Pipefish

 What are we talking about?
 Pipefish!
 Did you know that in North Sulawesi we are a “hot spot” for Pipefishes?
 We have 8 different species of Ghost Pipefish as well as Banded and Stick Pipefish.
-But are Ghost Pipefish really Pipefish?
-No, that’s why they are commonly referred to as “false Pipefishes”, they do not belong to the same taxonomis group as Pipefish and Seahorses.
+But is Ghost Pipefish really Pipefish?
+No, that’s why they are commonly referred to as “false Pipefishes”, they do not belong to the same taxonomic group as Pipefish and Seahorses.
 They all belong to the order Sygnathiformes but Ghost Pipefish belong to the family Solenostomidae and Pipefishes and Seahorses to the family Sygnathidae.

 Different Types Of Ghost Pipefish

 The Halimeda Ghost Pipefish (Solenostomus halimeda) is found at all three of our resorts; Murex Manado, Murex Bangka and Lembeh Resort.
 It is a stunning species which is found mainly on coral reef areas and also hiding out in Halimeda algae which it is beautifully camouflaged to match.
 Its small body is usually a green colour with white or pale patches and if you look closely you can see red “hair” like strands (filaments) attached to the body.
 This is the smallest species of Ghost Pipefishes and it grows to just 6.5cm.

 The Ornate Ghost Pipefish

 It’s not just the Halimeda which can be found at all three resorts; both the Ornate (Solenostomus paradoxus) and Robust (Solenostomus cyanopterus) species are spotted in all three locations too.
 The Ornate Ghost Pipefish is also known as the Harlequin Ghost Pipefish and is always a big hit with photographers but it can be very tricky to find.